elatov/elatov.github.io/_posts/2012-04-24-esx-host-experiencing-high-latency-to-a-hitachi-array.md

 And from the <a href="http://www.vmware.com/resources/compatibility/detail.php?deviceCategory=san&productid=1445&deviceCategory=san&partner=39&keyword=USP%201100&isSVA=1&page=1&display_interval=10&sortColumn=Partner&sortOrder=Asc" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/resources/compatibility/detail.php?deviceCategory=san&productid=1445&deviceCategory=san&partner=39&keyword=USP%201100&isSVA=1&page=1&display_interval=10&sortColumn=Partner&sortOrder=Asc']);">HCL</a> page of the array, I saw the following:

-> **Attention:** Storage partners using ESX 4.0 or later may recommend VMW&#95;PSP&#95;RR for path failover policy for certain storage array models.
-If desired, contact the storage array manufacturer for recommendation and instruction to set VMW&#95;PSP&#95;RR appropriately.
+> **Attention:** Storage partners using ESX 4.0 or later may recommend VMW_PSP_RR for path failover policy for certain storage array models.
+If desired, contact the storage array manufacturer for recommendation and instruction to set VMW_PSP_RR appropriately.

 We were actually using ESX 4.0, so I decided to change the pathing policy from FIXED to Round Robin.
 I followed the instructions from Jarret's post <a href="http://virtuallyhyper.com/2012/03/changing-the-path-selection-policy-to-round-robin/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/03/changing-the-path-selection-policy-to-round-robin/']);">Changing the Path Selection Policy to Round Robin</a>.
 The syntax of my command was a little different, since the customer was not running ESXi 5.0 but ESX 4.0.
 I ran the following: